MicrosoftDocs/customer-voice/fp-docs/get-started.md

    > [!NOTE]
    > - A work or school account is required for trying the Forms Pro preview.
-   > - If you get an error while signing up for Forms Pro preview, contact your administrator to enable the Forms Pro preview in your tenant.
    > - Users who participated in the Microsoft Forms Pro public preview program are automatically converted into the 30-day trial until July 30, 2019.

 ### Opt out of trial